markusmoenig/Xcode2Rust/Readme.md

 }
 ```

-The example library in the the ```rustapi``` folder defines a global Sphere class which draws a circle.
+The example library in the the ```rustapi``` folder defines a global DISC class which draws a circle.
 You can drag the circle with the mouse.

 Change the example library to fit your need, compile the library and copy the ```target/release/librustapi.a``` file into ```rustapi/libs```.